 - Have you ever damaged reading or writing material, artwork, paperwork, a musical instrument, or an electric or metallic device due to sweating?

-- Does excessive sweating affect your work performance or career choices?
+- Does excessive sweating affect your school or work performance or career choices?

 - Have you experienced skin irritation or infections due to excessive sweating or your attempts to manage excessive sweating?